 OUR examination of consumer device preferences over the past decade uncovered some interesting trends.
 While the popularity of certain technology gadgets rose, the perceived value of other devices fell, with some devices completely fading into obscurity.

-The ones that lost favor.
-Due to technology advancements and changing consumer behaviors, several devices—the basic mobile phone, portable music players, non-flat-panel TV, and the DVR—disappeared from the top 10 list over the past decade.
-While the exploding popularity of smartphones doomed basic mobile phones and portable music players, the rise of streaming drove the decline in DVR popularity.2 In addition, the arrival of smart TVs made non-flat-panel TVs obsolete.
+The ones that lost favour.
+Due to technology advancements and changing consumer behaviours, several devices—the basic mobile phone, portable music players, non-flat-panel TV and the DVR—disappeared from the top 10 list over the past decade.
+While the exploding popularity of smartphones doomed basic mobile phones and portable music players, the rise of streaming drove the decline in DVR popularity.2 In addition, the arrival of clever TVs made non-flat-panel TVs obsolete.

 This future promises excitement for both executives and consumers.
-But the inevitable wave of breakthroughs means that technology, media, and telecommunications companies need to maintain constant vigilance to keep pace with the technology and consumer behavioral changes happening around them.
+But the inevitable wave of breakthroughs means that technology, media and telecommunications companies need to maintain constant vigilance to keep pace with the technology and consumer behavioural changes happening around them.
 Failing to take or keep the lead in transformation may mean losing market advantage to a disruptor.

 Deloitte's Technology, Media & Telecommunications (TMT) industry practice brings together one of the world's largest group of specialists respected for helping shape many of the world's most recognised TMT brands—and helping those brands thrive in a digital world.